rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons

-Literally, *image*, icons refer to any religious image or symbol.
+Literally, *image*, any kind of image.

-Importantly, an image in the ancient world was not a benign or trivial matter but deeply sacred, or as in the case of idols, sacrilegious and heretical.
-An icon is a more general term for any kind of image (sacred or profane or otherwise).
+Importantly, an icon (image) in the ancient world was not a benign or trivial matter but deeply sacred, or as in the case of idols, sacrilegious and heretical.
+The concept of an image was in fact so important that our very being is in the "image of God".

+It's best to think of icons as a more general term (sacred or profane or otherwise), and idols as a specific and sacrilegious use of an image (where the physical idol is the object of worship, usually of an embedded spirit).

 !!! info "Image and Likeness"
     *Icon* is from the Greek εἰκὼν (eikōn), literally "image".